 With all these considerations in mind, it’s time to start shopping.
 All the following are top-performing products from well-known brands.

-Crystal Clear epoxy resin can be applied to virtually any surface, including laminates, solid wood, stone, and metal.
+The Pro Marine Clear Table Top Epoxy Resin can be applied to virtually any surface, including laminates, solid wood, stone, and metal.
 It emits low VOCs, levels itself, produces minimal air bubbles, and offers good UV resistance.
 Additionally, it produces minimal odor during application and is food safe when fully cured.
-Add color with a resin dye.
+Color can be added with a resin dye.
 Versatile and relatively inexpensive, it might have taken the top spot except for its modest temperature resistance at 135 degrees Fahrenheit.

-Sold in a 1-gallon kit, use Crystal Clear epoxy at around 75 degrees Fahrenheit.
+Sold in a 1-gallon kit, Clear Table Top Epoxy Resin can be used at around 75 degrees Fahrenheit.
 It requires 4 to 6 hours between coats (and not exceeding 10).
 Although it’s dry to the touch in around 12 hours, leave it at least 3 days before using it.

 This Incredible Solutions epoxy is designed specifically for countertops.
 Apply it to a maximum depth of ¼ to ⅛ inch, or use a deep-pour version of the same product.
 An eco-friendly, zero-VOC product with low odor, it can be applied to laminated, wood, and concrete, though not over oil-based paint or stains.
 While it does offer UV resistance, it’s not designed for direct sunlight or outdoor use.
 The manufacturer says this epoxy is food safe.

-Apply this product between 75 to 85 degrees Fahrenheit and add subsequent coats after 4 to 6 hours while it’s still tacky.
+Apply this product between 75 and 85 degrees Fahrenheit, and add subsequent coats after 4 to 6 hours while it’s still tacky.
 At just 7 days, it cures comparatively quickly.
 The manufacturer doesn’t provide an exact temperature rating, but its heat resistance is not high.